 Tissue Engineering & Regeneration- Recreating What You Lost

 Gum disease treatment has traditionally involved eliminating gum pockets by trimming away the infected gum tissue and recontouring the uneven bone tissue.
 While this is still effective, we often use newer, more advanced procedures, including tissue engineering principles that help guide periodontal tissue and/or bone reconstruction.
 With these procedures, we can stabilize your endangered teeth or prepare your jaw for dental implants.
 As periodontal disease progresses, pockets of degenerated bone develop in your jaw.
 These can promote the growth of bacteria and the spread of infection.
-To prevent this, the specialists here at Periodontal Medicine & Surgical Specialists—all board-certified periodontists—may recommend guided periodontal tissue regeneration in Chicago, Oak Brook, and Park Ridge, IL.
+To prevent this, the specialists here at Periodontal Medicine & Surgical Specialists—all board-certified periodontists—may recommend guided periodontal tissue regeneration in Oak Brook Terrace and Glenview, IL.
 During this procedure, we thoroughly clean the pockets harboring infection and install a dissolvable membrane between the soft tissue and the pocket in the bone.
 The membrane covers the pocket so that fast-growing soft tissue is blocked, and slower-growing bone can repopulate undisturbed.
 Tissue engineering and regeneration is a revolutionary, proven way to help you rebuild a healthy mouth and regain confidence in your oral health.

 Helping Your Body Heal Itself